 Project New Ground is poised to make Jacksonville a cleaner, more beautiful city.
 But to understand why the project is necessary, it's important to know a bit of background information.

 Beginning in the early twentieth century, Jacksonville burned its solid waste in incinerators.
 At the time, this was a common practice all over the country, and it was considered a safe solution to the question of what to do with a city's trash.
-Fire was thought to be cleansing, so burning waste was widely seen as a clean, sanitary way to dispose of it.
+Burning was widely seen as a clean, sanitary way to dispose of waste.

 In the 1960s, the city stopped burning solid waste, as people became more knowledgeable and more sensitive to environmental concerns.

 Today, we understand that the ash created years ago may pose potential health concerns to people who live in and around the disposal sites, which is why the city is cleaning it up through Project New Ground.

 A list of Frequently Asked Questions has been created to provide additional information.
 Please click here to review these helpful questions and answers.